• Skip to primary navigation

 Aromatic Use

 The aroma of essential oils is how most people recognize and appreciate them.
-Perfumers and beauty companies have been using essential oils since the beginning of time to stimulate our senses.
+Perfumers and beauty companies have been using them since the beginning of time to stimulate our senses.
 Your beauty products would not be the same without those scents.

 The same is true for household products.
-Most of us smell lemon or pine essential oil and it just makes us think, “Ah…clean!”
+Most of us smell lemon or pine and it just makes us think, “Ah…clean!”
 That’s the power of aroma!

-The easiest way to inhale essential oils is straight from the bottle.
-When I need a little pick-me-up I’ll open a bottle of peppermint essential oil.
+The easiest way to inhale is straight from the bottle.
+When I need a little pick-me-up I’ll open a bottle of peppermint.
 So refreshing!

 Anyone can use oils this way!
 It’s so easy.
 Fill a sink or large bowl with warm water.
-Add an aromatic essential oil.
+Add a favorite oil.
 Lean over the basin and cover your head and bowl with a towel to hold all the lovely smells in.

 Another favorite aromatic use is with an ultrasonic diffuser.
 You’ll want to avoid heated diffusers and humidifiers since they were not designed to properly disperse essential oils.
 See 5 of our favorite diffuser blend recipes here!

-You can also place essential oils on a cloth (pillowcases or handkerchiefs work great) to allow the oils to infuse the air in a room.
+You can also place your favorites on a cloth (pillowcases or handkerchiefs work great) to allow the oils to infuse the air in a room.
 If you’re on the go and don’t have your diffuser with you, you can place a drop of oil on a cotton ball and place it in an air vent or attach it to a ceiling fan.

 Topical Use

 Many essential oils also carry with them benefits for our bodies when applied to the skin.
-The lotions, shampoos, and bath gels that you use today most certainly have essential oils in their formulas.
+The lotions, shampoos, and bath gels that you use today most certainly have them in their formulas.

-Many essential oils offer therapeutic benefits to the skin as well as a lovely scent.
-You can find relief through relaxing bath recipes or warm compresses that use certain essential oils.
+Many offer therapeutic benefits to the skin as well as a lovely scent.
+You can find relief through relaxing bath recipes or warm compresses.

 Caution: Essential oils are very potent and may irritate sensitive skin.
-If irritation occurs, apply pure vegetable oil to the area.
+If irritation occurs, apply a fatty carrier oil to the area.
 Never use water if irritation occurs.
 Citrus oils and blends containing citrus oils may also cause photosensitivity.
 Use caution if exposing your skin to sunlight after application.
 Get more usage safety tips here.

 Internal Use

 In fact, essential oils are many times a better alternative than dried or fresh herbs and flowers since they are more concentrated and last longer.
-Even your favorite soda might have been originally created with essential oils.
+Even your favorite soda might have been originally created with these powerful liquids.

 The US Food and Drug Administration has an extensive list of oils approved for internal use when used as a food additive or flavoring.
 These are referred to as GRAS (Generally Regarded as Safe).
 Only oils with this designation should be considered safe for internal use.
 You can read more about the Food and Drug Administration’s official stance on essential oils here.